Skqwiggl/NicWil_BCAD/README.md

 # BCAD-Work

-BCAD Nicola Wilkin challenges;
+Repository created for the 'Nicola Wilkin' challenges, BCAD.

-This repository is used for me to paste my work in.
+This repository contains my answers for the challenges.